Story at a glance:

 • Industry leaders are pioneering sustainable textile products using recyclable materials.

-We’ve all heard of the harmful effects of fast fashion on the planet—and textiles used in the built environment are no exception.
-Sadly the textile industry generates one-fifth of the world’s industrial water pollution, and textile dyeing is the second largest water polluter in the world.
+Fast fashion continues to have harmful effects on the planetā€”and textiles can be part of the problem or the solution.
+The textile industry generates one-fifth of the world’s industrial water pollution, and textile dyeing is the second largest water polluter in the world.
 Chemical pesticides involved in cotton farming and the petroleum required to create synthetic fabrics are just the tip of the proverbial iceberg.

-The United Nations estimates that by 2050, the population will increase to 9.6 billion.
+The United Nations estimates that by 2050 the population will increase to 9.6 billion.
 That means that we could require almost three planets worth of finite natural resources to sustain our current rate of consumption.
-With the increase in population, the built industry will be forced to accommodate eco-friendly alternatives based on the inevitable environmental limitations.
+With the increase in population the built industry will be forced to accommodate eco-friendly alternatives based on the inevitable environmental limitations.

-Why Textiles Typically Aren’t Green
+Why Textiles Typically Arenā€™t Green

 eco friendly carpet aquafil gbd magazine